Penn Central Transportation Company: Bankruptcy

 Moore's leadership became increasingly controversial.
 A well known incident in December 1973 contributed to his removal.
-While traveling on a Metroliner between Washington and Philadelphia, Moore was informed that a coal train had derailed in the B&P Tunnel in Baltimore.
-He called the division superintendent, and ordered the line cleared within one hour.
-When that didn't happen he fired the superintendent on the spot.
-Chief trustee Jervis Langdon Jr. heard about this, and began looking to remove Moore.
+While traveling on a Metroliner between Washington and Philadelphia, Moore was informed that a coal train had derailed in the Baltimore and Potomac Tunnel in Baltimore.
+He called the division superintendent, and ordered the line cleared within one hour -- an impossible task.
+When that didn't happen, Moore fired the superintendent on the spot.
+Chief trustee Jervis Langdon Jr. heard about this event, and began looking for means to fire Moore.
 The reason Langdon eventually used to get him dismissed was that he had been using railroad employees to do work on his house, as well as secretly borrowing a corporate jet from the Scott Paper Company and having them bill the railroad for an equivalent amount of toilet paper.

 In May 1974, the bankruptcy court determined that Penn Central's rail operations would not produce sufficient income to support reorganization.
 Under the Regional Rail Reorganization Act of 1973, the federal government assumed control of PC's railroad assets.
 The United States Railway Association, established for this purpose, spent two years evaluating the holdings of PC and six other bankrupt carriers, including Erie Lackawanna, the Central Railroad of New Jersey, and the Reading Company.
 On April 1, 1976, PC's viable rail operations were transferred to the federally owned Consolidated Rail Corporation (Conrail).

 Despite federal intervention, freight railroads continued to lose market share to the trucking industry.
 Industry leaders and labor unions advocated for deregulation.
 The Staggers Rail Act of 1980 reduced federal oversight and enabled Conrail to implement route consolidations and productivity improvements.
 Former PC trackage that lacked economic viability was abandoned or repurposed for interim recreational rail trails.
 In 1987, following a return to profitability, Conrail stock was publicly offered.
 The company operated as a private entity until its acquisition and division by Norfolk Southern Railway and CSX Transportation in 1999.